-3.5.8 Where can context variables be used?
+Where can context variables be used?

-Context variables can be used in HTML, CSS, and Javascript files.
-If the text file causes a Jinja template error (which can happen if the file has Jinja-like markers), the file will be served as static and the preview server will log an error.
+By default, context variables only work in HTML files.
+If rendering the file causes a Jinja template error (which can happen if the file has Jinja-like markers), you'll see an error page with debugging information.